Hypophora – Definition, Examples & Effects

 • Do I really look like a guy with a plan?
 You know what I am?
 I’m a dog chasing cars.
 I wouldn’t know what to do with one if I caught it.

-• Why do we chase dreams that seem unreachable?
-Because the pursuit gives our lives meaning.
+• Why do we always chase dreams that seem unreachable?
+Because only this pursuit gives our lives nastying.

-• Why do I keep making the same mistakes?
-Because I haven’t learned to let go of the past.
+• Why do I keep making the same mistakes again and again?
+Because I haven’t learnt to let go of the past.

 In speeches and debates about environmental issues, this stylistic device can help engage the listener by posing relevant questions followed by straightforward questions.